zemse/hardhat-tracer/MIGRATION.md

 - Both have their resolved versions: `ProjectPathsConfig` and `NetworksConfig`, respectively.

+You can find an example of how to properly extend these types, resolve/normalize the users's config, and apply default values in the `src/type-extensions.ts` and `src/index.ts` files.

 ### Artifacts

 The `readArtifact` and `readArtifactSync` functions were moved to the `HardhatRuntimeEnvironment` so you must replace their uses like this: